-If you’ve ever had clots in your menstrual blood, you know you can’t really miss ‘em — they’re blobby, thick, chunky… and they may make you wonder what’s going on.
+If you’ve ever had period clots in your menstrual blood, you know you can’t really miss ‘em — they’re blobby, jelly like, chunky… and they may make you wonder what’s going on.
 After all, it’s not supposed to look like that, right?

 Well, it depends.

 What you’re seeing is just uterine lining, explains Dr. Sherry A. Ross, MD, a women’s health expert and author of She-ology: The Definitive Guide to Women’s Intimate Health.
 Period.
 “The actual blood you see on your pad or tampon is made from the lining of the uterus, also known as the endometrial glands,” explain Dr. Sherry.
 “The shedding of the endometrium contains fibrous tissue that can look like small pieces of liver or blood clots.”

 How much blood there is and what it looks like varies from woman to woman and cycle to cycle.
 “The normal amount of blood loss is 4-12 teaspoons each cycle.
 This is also equal to an average of 35ml but can range from 10 to 80ml,” Dr. Sherry explains.
 Pretty big range — and that goes for consistency, too.
 “The consistency of the blood can be watery and stringy or fibrous.
 If this consistency is thicker, blood clots can develop.”